 Like the Joker splitting a billiard stick and throwing it between VHS copies of Invasion U.S.A. and Missing in Action, Rotten Tomatoes staff has emerged from the bloody battle that is choosing the 100 best action movies ever.
 This is one hand-picked socky-chopped shotgunned list, featuring only movies that are Fresh and Certified Fresh on the Tomatometer. …And ACTION!

-Since 1951, the Golden Globes have been celebrating the biggest, brightest, and starriest movies of the year.
+Since 1943, the Golden Globes have been celebrating the biggest, brightest, and starriest movies of the year.
 Now, we take every Golden Globe Best Motion Picture winner — including the categories for Drama, Comedy/Musical, and that brief period of unadulterated hedonism during the 1950s/1960s when Musical and Comedy were separate — and sort them all by Adjusted Tomatometer!
-Want to become a Golden Globes genius?
-Watch the movies on FandangoNow.
-And look back Sunday evening for the updated list with this year’s winners!
+And now we’re all caught up with Green Book and Bohemian Rhapsody taking home the big two in 2019!

 We believe the essential holiday movie (available to watch on FandangoNOW) is the movie you can’t wait to watch again – whether it’s the next day, or waiting until next year as part of an annual tradition.
 They’re nostalgic movies you can’t separate from memories of watching the leaves turn, the snow fall, and coming together with your family over warm food and even warmer drinks.